dealdey/dealdey-api/README.md

 deal.shippable | boolean | Indicates if the item is shippable or not deal.address_line1 | string | Line 1 of the deal address
 deal.address_line2 | string | Line 2 of the deal address
-deal.discounted_price | decimal | The deal's discounted price
-deal.variants_have_same_price | boolean | Indicates if the deal has multiple options (false) or not (true) deal.list_price | decimal | The deal's original price deal.percent_discount | integer | The deal's percentage discount
+deal.discounted_price | decimal | The deal's discounted price.
+This is the amount the customer is charged. deal.variants_have_same_price | boolean | Indicates if the deal has multiple options (false) or not (true) deal.list_price | decimal | The deal's original price deal.percent_discount | integer | The deal's percentage discount